jaymon0703/baseball-dashboard/README.md

 3. **Code Improvements**: Submit pull requests for enhancements
 4. **Documentation**: Help improve this README or add comments

+### How to Contribute
+1. Fork the repository
+2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

 ## 📄 License

-This project is open source and available under the MIT License.
+This project is open source and available under the [MIT License](LICENSE).

 ## 🙏 Acknowledgments